doem97/openai-proxy/README.md

 # OpenAI-Proxy

-Distribute API access to your team members or applications while keep your api key protected, and control the usage for each access end.
+Distribute API access to your team members or applications while keep your api key protected, and control the usage for each access.

-**WARNING!!!** Although not explicitly mentioned in [OpenAI term of usage](https://openai.com/policies/terms-of-use), using this proxy to share/distribute your remaining quota to public would be considered violation to OpenAI rules, and will cause account limitation/ban.
-PLEASE DON'T TRY TO DO SO!!

-**PLEASE only use this system to control the api access WITHIN your team.**

 # Installation